 In January 2020, GitHub reportedly had over 40 million users and more than 100 million repositories.
 This makes GitHub the largest host of source code in the world.
 Because of that, many companies are seeking a Github ETL integration.

 GitHub provides users with popular Git functionalities, such as distributed version control and source code management, as well as its own features like access control and collaboration tools.
 GitHub provides bug tracking, feature requests, task management, and wikis.

-A collaborator is someone on the core development team of the project and has commit access to the main repository of the project.
+First, a collaborator is someone on the core development team of the project and has commit access to the main repository of the project.
 By extracting all of that data into a single place, ETL tools let users take a deeper look at who is contributing what to the project.
 They can identify MVPs by the number of commits, lines added or changed, where those tweaks are made, and whether areas they’re working on are bug-free.

 For any Pull Request, GitHub provides three kinds of comment views: comments on the Pull Request as a whole, comments on a specific line within the Pull Request, and comments on a specific commit within the Pull Request.
-Collecting comments with ETL and categorizing them can help identify who is actively reviewing code and how often.
+Collecting comments with our Github ETL integration and categorizing them can help identify who is actively reviewing code and how often.

 Commits are code updates developers make to a project.
 Tracking commits can give a sense of who is contributing the most, and where they are putting their efforts.
 Our Github ETL integration makes this easy.

 Frequency, area, and type of maintenance have all sorts of product development implications.
-If commits go crazy in one area, is it because of a new feature, or is an old one acting up?
+If commits go crazy in one area, is it because of a new feature?
+Or is an old one acting up?
 If it’s the latter, it could be worth the company’s while to build a completely new component.

 Identifying squeaky wheels is also important for improving the user experience.
-The key is to compare commits to customer service issues: If hundreds of new commits are found in an area related to common complaints, it’s worth asking if recent commits might be the root cause.
+The key is to compare commits to customer service issues; If hundreds of new commits are found in an area related to common complaints, it’s worth asking if recent commits might be the root cause.

 Pull requests are proposed changes to a repository submitted by a developer and accepted or rejected by a repository's collaborators.
-These clue other users into the fact that you’ve pushed changes to a certain branch of the software.
+Thus, these clue other users into the fact that you’ve pushed changes to a certain branch of the software.
 Collecting data on pulls via ETL can help you see who’s asking for feedback and how often.

 Analyzing pull requests helps hold contributors accountable.
 But more importantly, it ensures that your team is working together effectively.